 - It might take longer to get pregnant.
 You're born with a limited number of eggs.
 As you reach your mid- to late 30s, your eggs decrease in quantity and quality.
-An older woman's eggs also aren't fertilized as easily as a younger woman's eggs.
-If you're older than 35 and haven't been able to conceive for six months, consider asking your health care provider for advice.
+Also, older women's eggs aren't fertilized as easily as younger women's eggs.
+If you are older than age 35 and haven't been able to conceive for six months, consider asking your health care provider for advice.

 - You're more likely to have a multiple pregnancy.
-The chance of having twins increases with age.
+The chance of having twins increases with age due to hormonal changes that could cause the release of multiple eggs at the same time.
 The use of assisted reproductive technologies — such as in vitro fertilization — also can play a role.

 - You're more likely to develop high blood pressure during pregnancy.
-Research suggests that high blood pressure that develops during pregnancy is more common in older women.
+Research suggests high blood pressure that develops during pregnancy is more common in older women.
 Your health care provider will carefully monitor your blood pressure and your baby's growth and development.
-You might need to take medication or deliver your baby before your due date to avoid complications.
+You will need more frequent obstetric appointments and you might need to deliver before your due date to avoid complications.

 - You're more likely to have a low birth weight baby and a premature birth.
 Premature babies, especially those born earliest, often have complicated medical problems.

 - You might need a C-section.
-Older mothers have a higher risk of pregnancy-related complications that might lead to a C-section delivery, such as placenta previa — a condition in which the placenta blocks the cervix.
+Older mothers have a higher risk of pregnancy-related complications that might lead to a C-section delivery.
+An example of a complication is a condition in which the placenta blocks the cervix (placenta previa).

 - The risk of chromosome abnormalities is higher.
 Babies born to older mothers have a higher risk of certain chromosome problems, such as Down syndrome.

 - The risk of pregnancy loss is higher.
 The risk of pregnancy loss — by miscarriage and stillbirth — increases as you get older, perhaps due to pre-existing medical conditions or fetal chromosomal abnormalities.
+Research suggests that the decrease in the quality of your eggs, combined with an increased risk of chronic medical conditions such as high blood pressure and diabetes, could increase your risk of miscarriage.
 Ask your health care provider about monitoring your baby's well-being during the last weeks of pregnancy.

-While further research is needed, studies suggest that a man's age at the time of conception —his paternal age — also might pose health risks for his children.
+While further research is needed, studies suggest that men's ages at the time of conception — the paternal age — also might pose health risks for children.

 Taking good care of yourself is the best way to take care of your baby.
 Pay special attention to the basics: